MrSandrow/Pomodoro/README.md

 ## Next Releases

+- Timers times are not rendered correctly (hoursToRender can be 0, 1, 15 or 17 depending on device)

 - Save the settings and the timer state in local storage
 - Add features from [Pomofocus](https://pomofocus.io/) (My app should feature several pages)
 - Add buttons to increase / decrease the timer duration (Settings)